web-engineering/web-engineering-textbook/source/git_basics.md

 1. The whole history of the project always accessible, you can "go back in time" to old versions of your code.
 2. You can try out experimental stuff without danger of breaking your existing code.

 And it's absolutely vital for teamwork - several people can develop on separate machines.
-The system helps with merging the differnet programs into one.
+The system helps with merging the differet programs into one.

 ### Why use git?